Library and Learning Services

 Reading Room access

 The Kirby and West Special Collections Reading Room is located in the Basement of the David Wilson Library.
-It is open 9-5, Monday to Friday, and provides accommodation for up to 16 readers consulting archives, rare books and manuscripts.
+It is open 10-4.45pm, Tuesday to Friday, and provides accommodation for up to 16 users consulting archives, rare books and manuscripts.
+A designated PC with headphones is available for users to listen to audio recordings.

 Collections are accessible to all who wish to use them, subject to registration as a library user.

 All University of Leicester students and staff become members of the Library on commencement of their studies or employment.
 Members of other Universities and members of the general public are entitled to apply for membership of the Library.
-This involves completion of an application form and presentation of proof of identity and address and two passport photographs.
+This involves completion of an application form and presentation of proof of identity and address.
 Details of membership arrangements for different categories of user are published on the Library website.

 Users consulting Archives and Special Collections are required to produce their Library card on entry to the Library and on arrival in the Reading Room.
 New users who are unable to complete the Library’s application process on their first visit are permitted day access, provided they can provide proof of their home address or current academic affiliation.
 Such users will be required to complete the application process prior to any subsequent visit.

-The University Library operates within the framework of the University of Leicester’s Equal Opportunities Policy, which is to positively advance equality of opportunity for all current and potential students, staff and other stakeholders.
+Library & Learning Services operates within the framework of the University of Leicester’s Dignity and Respect Policy, which is to positively advance equality of opportunity for all current and potential students, staff and other stakeholders.

 The David Wilson Library is an accessible public building.
 The Library has step-free access, lifts to all floors, automatic doors and adapted toilets.
 Parking is available for blue badge holders.